vippsas/vipps-invoice-api/vipps-invoice-api.md

 workload on the ingesting endpoints low, so that we can achieve fast response times.

-The actual validation will potentially include many calls to external services where, and response times can not be guaranteed.
+The actual validation may include many calls to external services, and response times can not be guaranteed.
 This asynchronous approach is required.

 #### Transitions